Amazon ECS task placement constraints

 Adding an attribute using the classic console

 You can add custom attributes at instance registration time using the container agent or manually, using the AWS Management Console.
-For more information about using the container agent, see Amazon ECS container agent configuration parameters.
+For more information about container agent attributes, Amazon ECS container agent configuration

 To add custom attributes using the classic console